Basilea Schlink: Life

-Basilea Schlink was a sister of Edmund Schlink, a professor in theology.
-Her father Wilhelm Schlink was a professor of mechanics.
 After finishing high school in Braunschweig and Darmstadt, she was educated (from 1923) at the Fröbelseminar in Kassel, and from 1924 at the Inner missions girls' school in Berlin.
 In 1929 she became a teacher at the Mission House Malche in Bad Freienwalde (Oder) in German, psychology and church history.
 After matriculation in 1930 she studied psychology, art history and philosophy in Berlin and Hamburg.
 This study was completed by a religious-psychologic thesis for her doctorate in psychology about “Consciousness of Sin in adolescent girls and its significance for their battle of faith.”

-Schlink was president of the Women's Division of the German Student Christian Movement from 1933 to 1935, and twice interviewed by the Gestapo for her defense of Jews.

-Ten years later Schlink was living in a badly bombed Germany with few resources, but it was important for her to repent for Germany's cruel treatment of other nations during the war, especially the Jews.
-She felt the temptation to marry as other young women did.
-Instead she gave her mission the first priority, and so she became a Sister of Mary.
+Mother Basilea was the sister of the theology professor Edmund Schlink.
+Her father, Wilhelm Schlink, was a professor of mechanics.
+She was also the aunt of the writer Bernhard Schlink.

+Evangelical Sisterhood of Mary

 On March 30, 1947, she and Erika Madauss founded The Evangelical Sisterhood of Mary in Darmstadt.
-In 1948 both the founders and the first seven sisters became nuns.
-From then on, Dr. Klara Schlink called herself Mutter Basilea and Erika Madaus called herself Mutter Martyria.
-Today, The Evangelical Sisterhood of Mary has 11 subdivisions all over the world, with in total 209 sisters, and about 130 of these are situated in Darmstadt.
+In 1948 both the founders and the first seven sisters received the religious habit.
+From then on, Dr. Klara Schlink was called Mother Basilea and Erika Madaus was called Mother Martyria.
+Today, The Evangelical Sisterhood of Mary has 11 subdivisions all over the world.

+They were supported during the preparatory period and in the first years by the Methodist superintendent Paul Riedinger, who died in 1949.
+Together with the first sisters, Mother Basilea and Mother Martyria developed the “Kanaan” grounds near Heidelberger Landstraße in Darmstadt-Eberstadt.
+The first building to be constructed was the Motherhouse Chapel, which was built from rubble stones taken from war-destroyed Darmstadt by the sisters.